-The following resources were eliminated from further discussion in this SEA because the effects of the Proposed Action on these resources would be negligible or would not cause additional impacts beyond those analyzed in the 2016 FEIS/EIR, SREL C1-3 SEA's and SR ERO C1 SEA.
-The resources omitted from discussion in this SEA are Climate Change, Geological Resources, Hazardous Wastes & Materials, Hydrology & Hydraulics, Land Use, Mineral Resources, Noise, Public Utilities & Service Systems, Recreation, Ground Water, Socioeconomics, Population, & Environmental Justice, Transportation & Circulation, Visual Resources.
+The following resources were eliminated from further discussion in this SEA because the effects of the Proposed Action on these resources would be negligible or would not cause additional impacts beyond those analyzed in the 2016 FEIS/EIR, SREL C1-3 SEA's and SR ERO C1 SEA: Climate Change, Geological Resources, Hazardous Wastes & Materials, Hydrology & Hydraulics, Land Use, Mineral Resources, Noise, Public Utilities & Service Systems, Recreation, Ground Water, Visual Resources.
 Additional information about these resources is available in previous documents, as shown in Table 4.